ASTR 1210 (O'Connell) Study Guide

 Martian soil to nutrients or gases labeled with radioactive tracers.

 If these were utilized by microorganisms in the soil, that could be

 detected by subsequent tests.

-- Identify any organic molecules using a mass spectrometer
+- Test for the presence of organic molecules using a mass spectrometer

 - Test for metabolism (solid ===> gas)